Best Practices for Collecting Metrics from Multiple Kubernetes Clusters¶

 ENV_NAMESPACE

 .
-This enables DataKit election, ensuring that only one DataKit instance collects Kubernetes API Server metrics for this workspace + namespace combination.
+This activates DataKit's election, ensuring that only one DataKit in the workspace + this namespace collects Kubernetes API Server metrics.

 - name: ENV_NAMESPACE